See my current publications here

 My primary projects included:

-Optimizating battery fast-charging protocols.
+Data-driven mehtods for predicting and optimizing battery lifetime during fast charging.
 Fast charging is important for widespread adaptation of electric vehicles, but it generally reduces battery lifetime.
 Multistep charging protocols can achieve both low charging time and high lifetime, but this optimization problem is expensive due to the long testing time and large number of experiments required.
 In our work, we first developed machine learning models to predict the final lifetime (1000s of cycles) using data from the first 100 cycles.
 Then, we used optimal experimental design to efficiently find the highest-lifetime charging protocols.
 This work was published in Nature and Nature Energy and covered by outlets such as WIRED and the WSJ.

 Characterizing the growth of the solid-electrolyte interphase (SEI).
 SEI growth is a major degradation mode in lithium-ion batteries.
 This process is similar to iron oxidation (i.e. rusting); a surface layer forms that both consumes material (lithium or iron) and also prevents further growth (termed self-passivation).
 We characterized SEI growth via both microscopic and electrochemical techniques.
 Notably, we discovered that the growth of this layer occurs much faster during battery charging than battery discharging.